 Consider the following tips to create a safe, secure environment for your children while you care for your parent:

-- Give your children age-appropriate explanations about your parent's illness, let them know that nothing they did caused the cancer, ask if they have heard anything about cancer that they don’t understand, and encourage them to ask questions.
+- Give your children age-appropriate explanations about your parent's illness.
+Let them know that nothing they did caused the cancer.
+And, ask if they have heard anything about cancer that they don’t understand and encourage them to ask questions.
 Learn more about how to talk with your children about cancer and how children understand cancer at various ages .

-- Let your children know that it is normal for people with a family member who has cancer to be worried and sad sometimes.
-Encourage them to express their feelings in ways they find helpful, whether they want to talk with someone, write a story, draw a picture, or play with toys.
+- Explain that it is normal for people with a family member who has cancer to be worried and sad sometimes.
+Encourage them to express their feelings in ways they find helpful.
+They choose to do this by talking with someone, writing a story, drawing a picture, or playing with toys.

-- Maintain a predictable schedule and routine as often as possible.
+- Maintain a regular schedule and routine as often as possible.
 Most children find comfort in structure.
 It also helps to make emergency back-up plans for childcare and tell your children about these plans in advance.
-For example, say, “Aunt Susan will stay with you at our house if I need to take care of Grandma,” or “Mrs. Jones will pick you up from school when I take Grandpa to the doctor.”
+For example, say, “Aunt Susan will stay with you at our house if I need to take care of Grandma.”
+Or, “Mrs. Jones will pick you up from school when I take Grandpa to the doctor.”

 - Tell your children’s daycare or school and their friends’ parents about your parent's illness, providing updates when necessary.
-You may want to send a letter or an email so that adults who interact with your children will have consistent, accurate information.
-Many parents find it helpful to guide other adults in how to talk optimistically with their children.
+Consider sending a letter or an email so that adults who interact with your children will have consistent, accurate information.
+Many parents find it helpful to guide other adults in how to talk in a positive way with their children.

-- Enlist the help of neighborhood or school-based parent groups to help with carpooling, childcare, and keeping your children involved in after school activities.
+- Enlist the help of neighborhood or school-based parent groups.
+These groups can help with carpooling, childcare, and after school activities.

 Tips for caring for your parent who has cancer

-Talk with your parent about his or her needs and expectations upfront, and set up a time to re-evaluate how things are going at least once a month.
-If this is difficult for you to talk about, ask a health care professional, family member, or member of the clergy to guide the conversation.
+Talk with your parent about his or her needs and expectations upfront.
+Set up a time to re-evaluate how things are going at least once a month.
+If this is difficult for you, ask a health care professional, family member, or member of the clergy to guide the conversation.
 You may also want to consider taking the following steps:

-- Request a home safety evaluation conducted by a visiting nurse or occupational therapist.
+- Request a home safety evaluation.
+A visiting nurse or occupational therapist can do these.
 The provider will recommend devices and services to enhance your parent's safety and ability to function on their own.

 - Make caregiving back-up plans for your parent so that someone can relieve you on short notice.

-- Use technology to call, video chat, or email to stay in touch with your parent when you're not available in person.
+- Use technology to stay in touch with your parent when you're not there in person.

-Learn more about how to manage common caregiving responsibilities .
+Learn more about how to manage common caregiving tasks .

 Tips for caring for yourself

 Taking care of yourself physically and emotionally is essential to healthy caregiving.
-Try to incorporate some of the suggestions below:
+Try to use some of the suggestions below:

 - Use resources available through your employer, such as the Family and Medical Leave Act and Employee Assistance Program.